Should I Pay Someone for Backlinks? (What Local Businesses Need to Know)

 First, what’s a backlink?

 A backlink is a link from someone else’s website to yours.
 It’s one of the ways Google decides whether your site is trustworthy and relevant.
-But not all backlinks are equal.

 The Paid Link Trap